COVID-19 (Coronavirus Disease)

 - Can’t wake up or stay awake

-- Cyanosis which is tissue color changes on mucus membranes (like tongue, lips, and around the eyes) and fingertips or nail beds – the color appears grayish or whitish on darker skin tones and bluish on lighter skin tones
+- Cyanosis – tissue color changes on mucus membranes (like tongue, lips, and around the eyes) and fingertips or nail beds – the color appears grayish or whitish on darker skin tones and bluish on lighter skin tones

 This list may not include all symptoms.
 Symptoms may appear two to 14 days after coming in contact with the virus.
 If you have any symptoms that are severe or concerning, call your doctor.

-How Can I Tell the Difference Between Asthma, Seasonal Allergies, a Cold, COVID-19 (Coronavirus), the Flu, a Cold, or RSV?
+How Can I Tell the Difference Between Asthma, Seasonal Allergies, a Cold, COVID-19, the Flu, a Cold, or RSV?

-There are some symptoms that are similar between these respiratory illnesses and asthma.
-This chart can help you figure out if you may be feeling symptoms of asthma, allergies, or a respiratory illness like COVID-19, the flu, or a cold.
+There are some symptoms that are similar between COVID-19 and other diseases or infections.
+The charts below can help you figure out if you may be feeling symptoms of asthma, allergies, or a respiratory illness like COVID-19, the flu, a cold, or respiratory syncytial virus (RSV).
 If you have a fever and a cough, call your doctor right away.
-If you have seasonal allergies, there are things you can do to treat at home.
+If you have seasonal allergies, there are things you can do to treat them at home.

 Information is still changing.
 We will update this chart as new evidence comes out.